 - Turkey is the main attraction, so either make it the first item your family will add to their plates before side dishes, or make it the center of attention and place the side dishes around it for a beautiful display.

 - Ideally, it's best to have room all around your buffet table so guests can work their way down either side.
 This helps the lines move more quickly.

 - Consider having a separate small dessert table and a drink station if you have room for them.
 All of your buffet table needs can be figured into your table rentals if you're going that route.

-- Have power strips on hand to plug in crockpots and electric gravy boats so warm dishes remain warm throughout first helpings, second helping, and thirds!
+- Have power strips on hand to plug in crock pots and electric gravy boats so warm dishes remain warm throughout first helpings, second helpings, and thirds!

 Tackling After Dinner Cleanup

 After cooking a big Thanksgiving dinner, the last thing you want to do is spend an hour or two washing dishes.
 Fortunately, there's more than one way to lighten the burden and spend more time enjoying your family's company.

 - Consider having a "dishwashing party."
 Set up the kitchen sink for dishwashing and have everybody wash their place settings.
 Older children can be drafted into helping younger children wash their dishes, and you could take care of drying dishes, so they don't pile up.
 This also allows you to visit with each member of your family when it's their turn, which should make the task more pleasant.

 - You might consider hiring outside help to handle the cleanup.
 This is as simple as calling a local temporary employment agency or catering service and hiring someone to wash dishes and take out the trash.